hofin34/modulog/README.md

 4. Create global config file
 5. Write to doc, how to create agents
 6. Log somewhere if agent crash
+7. When too much agents and running with Valgrind, connection freeze and crashes - TODO fix

 ---